Elliot-Cho/game-prototypes/README.md

 # Wayfinder Game Prototypes

 This repo contains video game prototyping that is currently being actively worked on.
 These prototypes will transferred to the full game once enough progress has been made.
+The prototypes were created using Unity3D, and coded in C# with some serialized scripts in XML.

 ## Prototypes